oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/DenseLinearAlgebra/guided_jacobiCudaGraphs_SYCLMigration/README.md

     $ make run_smo1
     $ unset ONEAPI_DEVICE_SELECTOR
     ```
-   run0 and run_smo0 will build the sample with Cuda Graph host function i.e. `JacobiMethodGpuCudaGraphExecKernelSetParams()` and run1 and run_smo1 will build the sample with `JacobiMethodGpu()` host function respectively.
+   run0 and run_smo0 will build the sample with the Cuda Graph host function i.e. `JacobiMethodGpuCudaGraphExecKernelSetParams()` and run1 and run_smo1 will build the sample with `JacobiMethodGpu()` host function respectively.

 #### Troubleshooting